beyluta/functional-c/readme.md

 A collection of functions to manipulate primitive type arrays like you would in a modern functional language.

 Include the headers for the primitive data types that you require or include all of them at once by including the `functional.h` header instead.
+The header file `functional_types.h` must always be present.

 ```c
 #include "int32_functional.h"